introlab/opentera/joss-paper/paper.md

 ---

 # Summary
-OpenTera is a micro-services based framework primarily developed to support tele-health research projects.
+OpenTera is a micro-services based framework primarily developed to support tele-health research projects and real world deployment.
-The framework allows the creation of backend services in Python based on key technologies and open source projects :
+The framework allows the creation of backend services that are written in Python and based on key technologies and open source projects :
 Redis[@redis], Flask[@Flask], SqlAlchemy[@SqlAlchemy], Twisted[@Twisted], NGINX[@NGINX], EasyWebRTC[@EasyWebRTC].

 It is developed as a low cost, secure and easy to deploy alternative to existing proprietary or open source solutions.